 Once you’ve planned your planting area, head down to your local independent nursery for some trees.
 Talk over the available varieties with the nursery staff.

 Pick two varieties that blossom at the same time to ensure good pollination.
-If local availability is limited, it’s also possible to buy apple trees online (here’s my take on what it’s like to buy trees online).
+If local availability is limited, it’s also possible to buy apple trees online.

 If you can only fit one apple tree in your yard, you may be able to find a self-pollinating type.
 Alternatively, you might get away with a single tree if your neighbors also have trees.
 If the trees are compatible and bloom at the same time, a tree within about 100 feet may be able to provide adequate (if not ideal) pollination.

 You may also consider planting dwarf or semi-dwarf varieties.
-These smaller trees make for an easier apple harvest (especially for children).
+These smaller trees make apple harvest easier (especially for children).

-A fruit tree can only be transplanted reliably from the nursery to your garden or orchard when immature.
+When immature, a fruit tree can only be transplanted reliably from the nursery to your garden or orchard.
 In fact, the younger the tree, the better – a 1-year ‘maiden’ tree will invariably establish quicker and grow away better in the spring than an older tree.

 Even if mature fruit trees were available, they would almost certainly not fruit straight after planting, and without specialist planting and care in the first year after planting might not survive at all.